slowernews/wisdom-tldr/README.md

 ===
 ###On surrendering

+Use the opportunity to re-create yourself.

+> *'It only hurts when you don't have time to prepare for the fall.'*

 > *'Surrender conceals great power: Lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*

-> *'It only hurts when you don't have time to prepare for the fall.'*
+> *'Use the surrender tactic: transform weakness into power.' -- Robert Greene (22nd law of power)*

+> *'Re-create yourself.' -- Robert Greene (25th law of power)*